kyamagu/matlab-bson/README.md

 A UNIX environment is required to build the package.
 Get necessary tools to build libbson (automake, autoconf, libtool, gcc, make).
-If you don't have libbson installed in the system, you need the Internet connection to download the libbson package.
+If you don't have libbson installed in the system, you need the Internet connection.
 Also `mex -setup` if you have never used `mex` command in Matlab.

 Once all the requirements are met, type the following in Matlab to build.
 This will automatically download and compile the libbson package to build the Matlab